jps-help/puppet-dconf/README.md

 ```
 Now you can create any number of dconf keyfiles or locks files.

-The title for each `dconf::keyfile` and `dconf::locks_files` must be unique.
+The title for each `dconf::db_keyfile` and `dconf::db_lockss` must be unique.
 Therefore, it's best to prefix each file with the name of the db it's being deployed to.
 ```
-dconf::keyfile { 'example1_settings':
+dconf::db_keyfile { 'example1_settings':
   ensure   => 'present',
   priority => '90',
   parent_db => '/etc/dconf/db/example1.d',